ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ### Output:
 {: #get_repo_scm_type-returns}

-A label indicating the SCM platform, that could be one of the following:
+A label indicating the SCM platform, that might be one of the following:
       - For GitLab-hosted repositories: `gitlab`
       - For GitHub-integrated repositories: `github`
       - For other cases (defaulting to GitHub): `github`